Sports Gazette

 Embed from Getty Images

-They have played two seasons in Victoria’s State League.
+A-League Team Melbourne Victory has provided the team facilities and coaching.
+The Afghan women played two seasons in Victoria’s State League having reached League 3.
 They have continued to rise, winning 1-0 over Endeavor United SC in their promotion playoff in September.
-The team won the Women’s State League 3 Play-Off Final.
+The team won the Women’s State League 3 Play-Off Final and can still only play at club level.
 The FIFA international recognition they long for has still not arrived though.

 Author